Ferd656/Ferds-EpicEnchancements/README.md

 ## 🪓 Installation

 1. Install the [DragonRiders](https://thunderstore.io/c/valheim/p/Yggdrah/DragonRiders/versions/) mod by Yggdrah.
+> **(Optional)**
-> 2. (Optional) Install **RenegadeVikings.dll** from this repository or from [Thunderstone's page](https://thunderstore.io/c/valheim/p/blacks7ar/RenegadeVikings/) and place it in your `BepInEx/plugins` folder in your Valheim installation.
+> Install **RenegadeVikings.dll** from this repository or from [Thunderstone's page](https://thunderstore.io/c/valheim/p/blacks7ar/RenegadeVikings/) and place it in your `BepInEx/plugins` folder in your Valheim installation.
-3. Download lastest release of **FerdsEpicEnhancements.dll** from [this repository](https://github.com/Ferd656/Ferds-EpicEnchancements/releases) and place it in your `BepInEx/plugins` folder in your Valheim installation.
+2. Download lastest release of **FerdsEpicEnhancements.dll** from [this repository](https://github.com/Ferd656/Ferds-EpicEnchancements/releases) and place it in your `BepInEx/plugins` folder in your Valheim installation.
-4. Start the game and enjoy the new features.
+3. Start the game and enjoy the new features.

 ---
 ## ⚙️ Configuration